wax-office-of-inspector-general/wax-developer/docs/dapp-development/deploy-dapp-on-wax/deploy_source.md

     <strong>Note:</strong> You can also use an EOSIO compatible wallet (e.g., Scatter).
     {: .label .label-yellow }

-3. From the command line, use <span class="codeSample">cleos system newaccount</span> to create your smart contract's account.
+3. From the command line, use `cleos system newaccount` to create your smart contract's account.
 To run this command, you'll need to have the proper authority.
 This means that the wallet containing your primary account must be opened and unlocked.

     <table>
     <thead>